 Our Favorite Breakfast Spots for Pancake Season

-Pancakes are the thing for March.
+Pancakes are the best thing about late winter and early spring.
 What’s better than enjoying a hotcake drizzled and dripping with real New Hampshire maple syrup at a local pancake house with its own maple syrup facility?

 Here’s a quick rundown of our must-try list of restaurants serving up the best pancakes and in-house maple syrup.

 672 Route 117

 Open Friday through Monday 7 a.m. to 2 p.m.
 Polly’s is closed on Tuesday through Thursday.

 Did you know?
 Once a seasonal operation, Polly’s is now open year round and diners can call ahead to have their name added to the wait list or make a reservation.
 Polly’s also makes their pancakes from freshly milled and stone-ground flour in addition to their own maple syrup.

 Open all week from 6:30 a.m. to 12 p.m.